TUD-OS/latex-template/README.md

 Diese Datei enthält im Moment ein Sammlung von Tipps und Tricks, sowie einige Hintergrundinformationen.

-- bitmap fonts: **don't use them!** Alternatives:
-  - use the `lmodern` package (vector replacements for the CM font family),
-  - install the `cm-super` package (also vector replacements for the CM font family, more glyphs but slightly lower quality, useful for non-latin texts), or
-  - use times, palatino etc.
-- also lookout for pdf text encoding, i.e., whether you can search in PDFs and copy text from PDFs, check if you can copy ligatures (ff, fi, fl)
 - passive voice: **do not use it**
   - There is a Makefile template checking for 'Bugs in Writing' according to the book of the same name (`make checkbiw`).
 Diction must be installed